 Overall the week was tremendous.
 The Canadian Ambassador and Trade Commissioners took wonderful care of us, numerous receptions and events with amazing food and drink.
 We are well-represented in Brazil no doubt, with unprecedented support for the film industry.
 Here’s an almost-candid shot of the ambassador next to the big statue on the red carpet.
 Note to self: Don’t call to someone when you want a candid shot.
 He still looks great, I think.

-Adam Till is the Coordinator of the Writing For Film & Television Diploma at Toronto Film School as well as a producer and writer, known for Billable Hours (2006), Perfect Sisters (2014) and Too Late to Say Goodbye (2009).
+Adam Till is the head of the Writing For Film & Television Diploma at Toronto Film School as well as a producer and writer, known for Billable Hours (2006), Perfect Sisters (2014) and Too Late to Say Goodbye (2009).